top of page

 Participants on the National Disability Insurance Scheme (NDIS)

-Elderly individuals seeking gentle, supportive activity
+Elderly individuals seeking a gentle, supportive activity

 Those experiencing mental health challenges (e.g., anxiety, depression, PTSD)